Skip to content

 For high-income earners, a backdoor Roth IRA strategy can be a game changer.
 This approach allows those who exceed income limits for direct Roth IRA contributions to still benefit from tax-free growth.

-By contributing to a traditional IRA first, known as a “backdoor route”, depositors can then convert those contributions to a Roth IRA, sidestepping income restrictions.
-High-income earners can thus leverage the Roth IRA’s growth potential, ensuring their wealth compounds tax-free for retirement.
+By contributing to a traditional IRA first—a strategy known as a ‘backdoor route’—high-income earners who exceed the Roth IRA income limits can then convert those contributions to a Roth IRA, effectively sidestepping the restrictions.
+This approach enables them to leverage the Roth IRA’s growth potential, allowing their wealth to compound tax-free for retirement.

 Steps to Implement a Backdoor Roth IRA